Crypto wallet signature scams#

 6. Cancel if the wallet cannot explain the effect or the request does not match the action you initiated.

-7. Use a separate low-value account for unfamiliar applications.
+7. Use a separate low-value wallet for unfamiliar applications.

 If you already signed#

-1. Stop interacting with the site and preserve the URL, screenshots, and transaction hashes.
+1. Stop interacting with the site and preserve the page name, screenshots, and transaction hashes.

-2. Review CRC-20 allowances, NFT operator approvals, and smart-account permissions on the affected network.
+2. Review CRC-20 allowances, NFT operator approvals, permit-style permissions, and smart-account permissions on Centurion.

 3. Remove malicious permissions through a trusted Centurion-compatible tool.